Everything You Need to Know About a Pinched Nerve

 And this isn’t fun for anyone, since it can cause damage or inflammation that translates to strange tingling, intense stabbing pain, throbbing heat and sometimes, the worst: no feeling at all.
 This is known as a pinched nerve.
 In a nutshell, restoring function to a pinched nerve can involve building strength and flexibility, incorporating movement, getting rest and seeking medical attention.

-In our 101 guide, we will cover everything you need to know, including:
+In this guide, we will cover everything you need to know about a pinched nerve, including:

 What is a pinched nerve?

 You’ve probably heard the term “pinched nerve” before, and that’s because it’s a blanket way of describing various conditions.
 To simplify the definition, a pinched nerve describes damage or injury to a nerve, or set of nerves, due to compression (tightening), constriction (narrowing), or overuse from the surrounding muscles.

 A pinched nerve can feel like shooting pain, tingling, numbness and can sometimes be associated with weakness.
 Most commonly, pinched nerves occur in the neck or lower back.
 However, they can also take place in our wrists (just think of all that keyboard dancing you do!).
 There are many types of pinched nerves with unique names, including carpal tunnel and ulnar neuropathy.
 Here, we’ll focus on pinched nerves in the spine.

 Sometimes, you’re simply sore from physical activity.
 Other times, you may have pulled a muscle.
 However, you’ll likely be able to detect a pinched nerve since it feels slightly different.
 One way to think about it is the sensation of your hand or foot falling asleep.
 It almost feels as if you’re walking on pins and needles, right?
 That feeling is the result of a mildly compressed nerve.